 Since getting freedive certified, I’ve talked to a handful of other people who went through the process as well.
 I was surprised at how much more thorough my course and instructor was with safety and strategy than with many of my friends.
 This could be coincidence, but it did give me a feeling that the quality of your instructor and school plays a huge role in how comfortable you’ll be and how much safety information you’ll retain.

-I also highly recommend my instructor, Agata Bogusz, who you can find on Instagram.
+I had a positive experience at Fusion Freedive thanks to my instructor, Agata Bogusz, who you can find on Instagram.

 Regrets about Freediving